 It doesn’t take bribing or promises for toys to get my kids to come to church on Sunday!
 We all love going so much.
 We wait all week for Sunday to come!

 I have seen God’s love reflected in the faces, the voices, and the actions of the many wonderful friends I have made here at Holmdel UCC.
 If someone is sick or experiencing a loss, or if someone is having a tough time or is feeling nervous about making a change in their life, our church members bend over backwards to lend their support.
 There are so many shoulders to lean on when you need them.
 They are also some of your greatest fans, waiting to share your joy and successes.
 At Holmdel UCC, we share beautiful and meaningful moments together all of the time – like one big happy family!

 Hi, I’m Lynn Liebenow.
 My family moved to Holmdel in 1944.
 Bob and I live in the house my grandparents had built in 1942.
 I have attended this church since the age of 4, and have been a choir member since my early teens.
-Bob and I were married in this church, our children were married here, and a couple of our grandchildren have been baptized here.
-This is our faith home, and we feel blessed to be part of this congregation filled with so many friendly, caring and wonderful people.
+My husband Bob and I were married in this church, our children were married here, a couple of our grandchildren have been baptized here, and Bob’s ashes are now in the memorial garden here.
+This is my faith home, and I feel blessed to be part of this congregation filled with so many friendly, caring and wonderful people.

-In our lifetimes we have seen the church evolve from being self-centered to reaching out to help those in need.
-We have stayed involved in the church because of the friends we have made here and the joy of the Sunday services.
+In my lifetime I have seen the church evolve from being self-centered to reaching out to help those in need.
+I have stayed involved in the church because of the friends I have made here and the joy of the Sunday services.